maidsafe/temp_safe_network/safe-cli/README.md

 $ ./safe_vault
 ```

-Once the local vault is running, the connection configuration file will be already in the correct place for your applications (including the CLI) to connect to this vault, so you can simply use the CLI or any application from now on to connect to your local vault.
+Once the local vault is running, the connection configuration file will already be in the correct place for your applications (including the CLI) to connect to this vault, so you can simply use the CLI or any application from now on to connect to your local vault.
 Note that depending on the application, you may need to restart it so it uses the new connection information for your local vault rather than a previously existing one.

 #### Switch networks

-MaidSafe hosts a vault for those who don't want to run a local vault but still have a go at using the CLI and clients applications.
+MaidSafe hosts a vault for those who don't want to run a local vault but still have a go at using the CLI and client applications.
 It's very common for users testing and experimenting with CLI and SAFE applications to have a local vault running, but switching to use the MaidSafe shared vault, back and forth, is also quite common.

 The CLI allows you to set up a list of networks/vaults in its config settings for easily switching to connect to them.
 If you just started a local vault, you can keep current connection information as a configured network on CLI:
 ```shell